Happy Pride Month and Happy Juneteenth!

 Mentees visit campus the 3rd Thursday of the month from October – May from 9am – 1:30pm.

-Approximately 6 scholarships ranging from $500.00 - $1,000.00 are provided annually to graduating seniors with an interest in community service accepted at accredited colleges and universities.
+Approximately 7 scholarships of up to $1,200.00 are provided annually to graduating seniors with an interest in community service accepted at accredited colleges and universities.
 Students are selected from Bartram, Parkway, Overbrook, West, and Sayre High Schools.
 Students must complete an application due at the end of April.

 Volunteers assist with planning the reception where students are honored, distributing college application, selecting winners, and selecting keynote speakers for the event.